f15k10/f15k10/README.md

 </details>

 ## 📫 How to reach me:
-Just contantc me from my [Linkedin](www.linkedin.com/in/jason-argiantzis-48112521a)
+Just contact me from my [Linkedin](www.linkedin.com/in/jason-argiantzis-48112521a)